NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/connect.rst.txt

 Connecting using SSH keys
 -------------------------

-After adding your public key to the autorized keys on hydra-vpn (see :ref:`Copying SSH Public Key <sec-ssh-pub-remote>`), add the following lines to your .ssh/config file.
+After adding your public key to the authorised keys on hydra-vpn (see :ref:`Copying SSH Public Key <sec-ssh-pub-remote>`), add the following lines to your .ssh/config file.
 Replace the name of the identifile with the name of your private key (e.g. if made with a different encryption):